 Waimea: The blues here are crazy!
-It’s a world famous surf spot, but we prefer it in the summer when it’s as calm as a lake.
+It’s a world-famous surf spot, but we prefer it in the summer when it’s as calm as a lake.
 And we love the cliff jumping here too.

 Kuilima: This is our fave morning beach.
 We love to grab a coffee and pastry from Turtle Bay Resort’s Lobby Lounge and then set the kids loose.
 This beach is great for the kids–it’s calm and lies in a protected cove.
 It’s part of Turtle Bay Resort, but open to the public.
 Parking is super easy if you get there before noon.

-Sharks Cove: This is not so much of a beach, but it offers amazing snorkeling with it’s incredible reef and tide pools to explore.
+Sharks Cove: This is not so much of a beach, but it offers amazing snorkeling with its incredible reef and tide pools to explore.
 It’s a great place for kids to gain confidence in snorkeling skills while easily seeing colorful fish.
-Be sure to stop at the food truck’s across the street when you’re done snorkeling–we’ve eaten at every truck and you can’t go wrong!
+Be sure to stop at the food trucks across the street when you’re done snorkeling–we’ve eaten at every truck and you can’t go wrong!

 We’ve been coming to North Shore, Oahu for years and still can’t get enough.
-The magic lies in it’s slow, laid back vibe and the natural beauty that is around every corner.
+The magic lies in its slow, laid-back vibe and the natural beauty that is around every corner.

 Gippsland is a large region in Victoria, Australia and is it a complete hidden gem to visitors from overseas and for some Australian locals too!
 Gippsland stretches from just out of Melbourne all the way to the New South Wales border and we always say it doesn’t just have something for everyone, Gippsland has it all!

 There are so many amazing things to do in Gippsland that you will be amazed at how diverse the area is.
 From majestic mountains to mighty rivers, to unique animal experiences and untouched coastlines you can find the perfect place in Gippsland.
-This makes it one of our favourite travel destinations.
+This makes it one of our favorite travel destinations.

-One of our favourite things to do in Gippsland is taking the 5-minute ferry ride from Paynesville to Raymond Island.
+One of our favorite things to do in Gippsland is taking the 5-minute ferry ride from Paynesville to Raymond Island.
 On Raymond Island, there is a native colony of Koalas that you can walk the island to see.
 It is a great free activity and one the kids (and adults to be honest) absolutely love doing.
-You can take a car on the ferry and drive around the island to see kangaroos, echidnas and visit some of the beaches but the best way to see the Koalas is to walk the designated area and have a picnic lunch at the BBQ area before heading back on the ferry to Paynesville.
+You can take a car on the ferry and drive around the island to see kangaroos, and echidnas and visit some of the beaches but the best way to see the Koalas is to walk the designated area and have a picnic lunch at the BBQ area before heading back on the ferry to Paynesville.

-Explored by Bec from Wyld Family Travel, a blog about exploring destinations, attractions, accommodation and travel options for the whole family.
+Explored by Bec from Wyld Family Travel, a blog about exploring destinations, attractions, accommodation, and travel options for the whole family.